Soil Health Toolkit - FIC

 Each principle is achieved through a range of associated conservation practices—specific land management strategies producers can implement to protect and restore natural resources.

-The first two principles protect the habitat for soil organisms.
-Practices that minimize disturbance include reduced tillage, nutrient management, integrated pest management, and prescribed grazing.
-Land management strategies to maximize soil cover include cover cropping, residue and tillage management, and prescribed grazing.
-Together, these approaches increase soil organic matter, stabilize soil aggregates, and improve water infiltration and storage, which reduces the risk of erosion, helps mitigate temperature changes, and reduces evaporation.
+The first two principles—minimizing disturbance and maximizing soil cover—protect the habitat for soil organisms.
+This can be achieved through reduced tillage, nutrient management, integrated pest management, prescribed grazing, and cover cropping.
+Together, these approaches increase soil organic matter; stabilize soil aggregates; mitigate temperature changes; reduce evaporation; and improve water infiltration and storage, which reduces the risk of erosion,

-The second two principles aim to feed soil organisms.
-Practices to increase biodiversity include integrating livestock into a production system and growing different species of plants through rotations or a diverse mixture of cover crops.
-Cover crops and crop rotation can also promote living roots in soils, as can incorporating dedicated grasslands.
-These principles increase biological activity and diversity belowground.
-They increase soil organic matter and nutrient cycling and improve plant growth.
+The second two principles—maximizing biodiversity and living root systems—aim to feed soil organisms.
+This can be accomplished by integrating livestock into a production system, growing different species of plants through rotations or a diverse mixture of cover crops, and creating dedicated grasslands.
+These practices increase biological activity and diversity belowground.
+They also increase soil organic matter and nutrient cycling and improve plant growth.

 A soil health management system is a collection of practices that increase soil carbon levels and improve soil health by applying the four soil health principles.
 When implemented together, and adapted as needed to different production systems, these principles can rebuild soils and restore their functions.